jereodell/poetry/mentor.md

 and for once, just let it fly.

 Or, for God’s sake, be content
-that we’re old enough to think it matters and too young to know why
+that we’re old enough to think it matters and too young to know why.

 >Jere Odell, License [CC-BY](https://creativecommons.org/licenses/by/4.0/).